Sean Long: Domestic

-Wigan
+Early career

-After signing from local amateur side, Wigan St Judes, Long started his career at Wigan.
+After signing from local amateur side, Wigan St Judes, Long started his career at Wigan, making his senior debut in 1994, but a serious knee injury kept him out of action for 18 months.
+Unhappy with the lack of first team opportunities at Wigan, and with the club becoming frustrated with Long's off-the-field incidents, he was sold to struggling First Division club Widnes in April 1997 as part of an exchange deal for Lee Hansen.

-Widnes

-After Wigan released him from his contract, Long moved to Widnes, where he attracted the attention of several of the European Super League's top clubs.
+He made his debut for Widnes against Keighley Cougars, and went on to make nine appearances during his two month spell at the club.
+Although Widnes continued to struggle during his time at the club, Long's individual performances attracted the attention of several Super League clubs.
+He was signed by St Helens in June 1997 for a fee of £80,000.

 St Helens

-He was signed by St Helens in 1997.
+Long made his St Helens debut against Cronulla Sharks in the 1997 World Club Championship.
+At the end of the season, he played in for Saints in the 1997 Premiership final, but lost to former club, Wigan.

 Long played for St Helens from the interchange bench, kicking two goals in their 1999 Super League Grand Final victory over Bradford Bulls.

 Long twice set the St Helens record for the number of points scored in a Super League season, gaining 284 points in 1999 and 352 points in 2000.

 Having won the 1999 Championship, St Helens contested in the 2000 World Club Challenge against National Rugby League Premiers the Melbourne Storm, with Long playing at scrum half back and kicking a goal in the loss.
 Long played for St Helens at scrum half and kicked four goals in their 2000 Super League Grand Final victory over Wigan Warriors and was named as Man of Steel in 2000.

 As Super League V champions, St Helens played against 2000 NRL Premiers Brisbane Broncos in the 2001 World Club Challenge.
 Long played at scrum half, scoring a try, three goals and a field goal in Saints' victory.

 Long played for St Helens at scrum half, scoring a try, a goal and the match-winning drop goal in their 2002 Super League Grand Final victory against the Bradford Bulls.

 Having won Super League VI, St Helens contested the 2003 World Club Challenge against 2002 NRL Premiers Sydney Roosters.
 Long played at stand-off in Saints' 38–0 loss.